1. How will COVID-19 affect my pet and your services?

 Safety has always has been my number one concern for the pets and families I am privileged to work with.

 COVID-19 update: We are OPEN.
 Please read my blog post regarding the coronavirus and how it affects your dogs and cats.
 Also, how my Phone/Video consultations can help you tremendously and why it is essential to continue dog training, and boarding (with social distancing).

-2. Do I need to make an appointment for Dog Training, Dog Boarding, or Dog Daycare, or may I just swing by?
+2. Do I need to make an appointment for Dog Training, Dog Boot Camp, and/or Dog Daycare, or may I just swing by?

 3. Will my dog be accepted for club Membership, Dog Boarding and/or Dog Daycare?